acmdas/das_fieldstones/morefieldstones2018.md

 In man, empathy, not conscience, is the resonator.
 But conscience has a vital role to play.
 Just as a satellite must have a continuous sensing of its motion and attitude in space, keeping itself horizontal in relation to the surface of the earth below if it is to perform its complicated maneuvers, so man must have a continuous sense of &ldquo;right or wrong,&rdquo; regardless of the compassion his empathy arouses within him as he views good or evil in this world.
 Conscience, which is of the closed world of the past, acts as an &ldquo;inertial reference package&rdquo; to balance the course empathy takes.&mdash;Preston Harold, <em>The Shining Stranger</em>, p.
 161

+## What About Thomas Troward?
+Thu, 12 Apr 2018

+It’s been a week, and by now I’ve learned that if something doesn’t get posted at least once a week, it might well be months before I “find time” to write any more.
+At the end of last week’s post, I mentioned how Valerie’s innocent question nine years ago started me on a trek from Emmet Fox to Thomas Troward, and then in February, to “Preston Howard” and The Shining Stranger.
+This week’s mini-topic is “what was it about Thomas Troward that has kept my interest lo these many years?”
+The crux of it is found in his Edinburgh Lectures, his first published work based on a series of lectures he gave in 1904 in, wait for it, Edinburgh.
+In his foreword to the original edition, he says:

+*This book contains the substance of a course of lectures recently given by the writer in the Queen Street Hall, Edinburgh.
+Its purpose is to indicate the Natural Principles governing the relation between Mental Action and Material Conditions, and thus to afford the student an intelligible starting-point for the practical study of the subject.*

+Couched in language appropriate to an educated Brit of the time, it’s an attempt to provide a rational (i.e., non-magical) yet non-scientistic description of that basic question, “Why is there something rather than nothing?”

+Because it was written in 1904, it mentions “æther” and describes “atoms” as the basic components of matter.
+Because it is not scientistic, it offers a description of the act of creation, in fact the ongoing act of creation, without falling back on any form of mythology or other religious explanation.
+Because it is rational, it recognizes that “creation” implies a “creator” of some sort.

+IMHO, a reader who is comfortable reading British English of the period and willing to exert some effort at open-mindedness might find The Edinburgh Lectures at least interesting.
+And if they do, they might also find Troward’s other writings interesting as well.

+Which, I suppose, is a longish way of saying “I found Troward’s work interesting because it is a way to think about God, Creation and Jesus’ message and what we know about physics, astronomy, biology, anthropology, and psychology all at once.”
+Of course, Troward was using 1904 scientific metaphors, just as “Preston Howard” was using 1967 scientific metaphors, but that’s for another day/week.
+And I’ll get to why “Preston Howard” is in quotes later, too.

 ## Make politics as local as possible
 Fri, 13 Apr 2018

 "THE men whom the people ought to choose to represent them are too busy to take the jobs.
 But the politician is waiting for it.
 He&rsquo;s the pestilence of modern times.
 What we should try to do is make politics as local as possible.
 Keep the politicians near enough to kick them.
 The villagers who met under the village tree could also hang their politicians to the tree.
 It is terrible to contemplate how few politicians are hanged."
 &mdash; G.K.
 Chesterton: <em>Cleveland Press</em> interview, March 1, 1921.
 <a href="http://www.consultingsmiths.com/wp-content/uploads/2018/04/hanged.png"><img src="http://www.consultingsmiths.com/wp-content/uploads/2018/04/hanged-300x229.png" alt="" width="300" height="229" class="alignnone size-medium wp-image-992" /></a>

+## The Gospels
+Sat, 14 Apr 2018

+No concept of Jesus can be definitive if it is contrived by arbitrary dealing with the Gospels, choosing to affirm certain reports that support one’s theory while dismissing others as falsifications, elaborations, interpolations, or errors deriving from the disciples’ loss of memory.
+Casting doubt upon the veracity and reliability of the Gospels renders one report and one Gospel as suspect as another, because it is possible to make a case for accepting or rejecting any part of any Gospel.
+Thus, a theory resting upon the unreliability of the Gospels perforce becomes as suspect and questionable as the author holds the Gospels to be.

+Whatever may be said about the rest of the Bible, if a concept of Jesus is to have a firm base it must rest upon the conviction that the four Gospels are honest reports, albeit each offers a subjective view.
+Therefore, in THE SHINING STRANGER, concomitant with the attempt to draw a true picture of Jesus, the integrity of the four Gospels is dealt with—for example, how each could be so contradictory and different from the others, yet true, and how the memory of each disciple could have been adequate to the task of recording Jesus’ actual words.
+Here, it may be pointed out that no one can say when the disciples recorded their reports—information as to the earliest copies in circulation is all that is available.
+No doubt some errors in copying and omissions occurred, but such as these do not obliterate or seriously distort the full body of the record of Jesus as given in the four versions, in which the testimony of His mother is incorporated.

+It is unlikely that the disciples deliberately falsified or contrived the story of Jesus’ life or His words.
+If this were the case, the reports would be less contradictory, certain unfavorable passages would have been omitted, and certain gaps would have been filled.
+It is doubtful, also, that the early Christians would have suffered martyrdom to found a religion based upon their own inventions.
+For these and other reasons given in the text of this book, the author accepts the four Gospels as basically honest reports, and regards every word in every Gospel as given data with which one must deal in formulating as true and complete a picture of Jesus as it is possible to obtain.

+— “Preston Howard”, *The Shining Stranger* p. -1

+## You Take What You Need...
+Thu, 19 Apr 2018

+…and you leave the rest?
+Actually, that hasn’t been true in my case.
+Looking back, I’ve been more likely to put the rest aside for another day, but knowing how way leads on to way…

+Enough!
+Now I’m just being cute.
+Or am I?
+Actually, what I’ve noticed in recent years is that I have had the habit of “trying on” different worldviews, different perspectives, different orthodoxies/heterodoxies, lived/immersed myself with each for a longer or lesser time, then moved on.
+“Leave the rest?”
+More like “leave some and take some” with lots put on hold for later.

+Perhaps the image from “The Memory Palace of Matteo Ricci” is a good one – a gradually enlarged structure of rooms and hallways, crammed with furniture of various styles and ages, each with drawers and slots filled with “facts,” images and metaphors sitting quietly, some moldering, some busily breeding and evolving, ready to be pulled out and used to build a new…something.

+Is that so different from anyone else’s experience?
+Does anyone start off down one road, outfit their memory palace with one chest of drawers, and pass by every other road that diverges in the yellow/green/brown wood without so much as a glance?
+Or do some folks take some of those divergent roads, but only upon orders from another?

+I don’t know.
+I may be the strange one.
+My ex-brother-in-law Daniel was sure that I was an alien.

 ## Spiritual ADD
 Fri, 20 Apr 2018